 The largest Dunedin driven project was the lease of more than 100 storage units for the aluminium smelter at Tiwai Point in 2016.

-The expansion in Dunedin, which will include a new staff member, follows the opening of a new site in Invercargill in October.
-Later this year Royal Wolf is making a significant investment in its Christchurch operation to cater for increased demand and the need for more capacity in Canterbury.
+The expansion in Dunedin, which includes a new staff member, follows the opening of a new site in Timaru last year.
+Royal Wolf is making a significant investment in its Christchurch operation to cater for increased demand and the need for more capacity in Canterbury.

 “The current growth happened with a single person operation so we’re looking forward to growing Dunedin further and to be able to serve businesses and the local community better than ever.”